Spanning the isogeny class of a power of an ordinary elliptic curve over a finite field. Application to the number of rational points of curves of genus $\leq 4$: Application to defect-0 curves of genus at most 4

 It may still be that $\Jac C_0$ is not isomorphic over $\FF_q$ to the chosen $(A,\LL)$ as $C_0$ may be a twist of the right curve $C$.
 If the geometric automorphism group of $C$ is trivial (which can be read from the automorphism group of the lattice), then the curve has no automorphism, hence no non-trivial twist and $C_0 \simeq C$.
 Otherwise, one has to compute the list of all twists: in the hyperelliptic case see \cite[Sec.4.6]{lercierhyp} (implemented in \texttt{Magma}), and in the non-hyperelliptic case see \cite[Sec.4]{LRRS14}.

 To conclude, it is then enough to check among the twists which ones are defect-$0$ curves over $\FF_q$, which can be achieved through naive point counting algorithms.
-Hence for $g=2$ and $3$ our algorithms provide an explicit list of all isomorphism classes of defect-$0$ curves over $\FF_q$. \begin{remark} Of course this could be applied to any class $E^g$ with $E$ ordinary and $g \leq 3$.
-The only difference is the way to check which twist $C'$ belongs to the right isogeny class.
-A way to do so (if not computing the Weil polynomial of $\Jac C'$) is to pick a random $\FF_q$-rational divisor $D \in \Jac C'(\FF_q)$, and check if $(1+q-\textrm{Trace}(E))^g D =0$.
+Hence for $g=2$ and $3$ our algorithms provide an explicit list of all isomorphism classes of defect-$0$ curves over $\FF_q$. \begin{remark} A different way to do so is to pick a random $\FF_q$-rational divisor $D \in \Jac C'(\FF_q)$, and check if $(1+q-\textrm{Trace}(E))^g D =0$.
 A better way would be to select the right Galois descent directly by keeping track of the Galois action on the two torsion points of $E^g$ through the isogeny.
 This could actually be achieved since a more general isogeny formula exists which can also be applied to an arbitrary torsion point of $E^g$.
 We did not implement this method yet. \end{remark}